heavyblotto/memorativa/docs/2. the cybernetic system/memorativa-2-18-gas-bead-tokens.md

 # 2.18.
 Gas Bead Tokens

-Gas Bead Tokens (GBT) serve as the utility token and operational fuel within Memorativa, enabling computational processes and incentivizing system participation.
-While Glass Bead Tokens (GBTk) represent knowledge artifacts with their hybrid spherical-hyperbolic spatial encoding (as detailed in section 2.16), Gas Bead Tokens power the mechanics that create, transform, and validate these artifacts.
+Gas Bead Tokens (GBT) function as the essential utility token and computational fuel that powers the Memorativa ecosystem.
+By providing a unified economic layer for all system operations, GBT enables the creation, transformation, and validation of knowledge artifacts.
+While Glass Bead Tokens (GBTk) embody the actual knowledge structures with their hybrid spherical-hyperbolic spatial encoding (section 2.16), Gas Bead Tokens represent the computational resources required to manipulate these structures, forming a complementary economic system that balances resource utilization with value creation.

 ## Core Game Integration